 - When making a plan, check that all the escape routes are clear, and doors and windows can be opened easily.

-- Choose a meeting place which is at a safe distance from your home to check if everyone is safe and has escaped.
+- Choose a meeting place that is at a safe distance from your home to check if everyone is safe and has escaped.

 - Have every family member memorize the emergency phone number of the fire department.
 This way any family member can call out for help to extinguish a fire.